 Poverty Alleviation: Innovations and Strategies

 Innovation is ubiquitous in business, but the same cannot often be said for charity.
 However, organisations like Action Hunger are challenging this conception.
 Action Hunger has created a vending machine that is exclusively for homeless people.
 The charity issues cards to homeless people who can then use the card for three transactions a day from the vending machine, located in Nottingham.
-The programme offers a lifeline to those in severe poverty by providing fresh fruit, water, sandwiches as well as essential items like sanitary towels, toothbrushes and antibacterial lotion.
+The programme offers a lifeline to those in severe poverty by providing fresh fruit, water, and sandwiches as well as essential items like sanitary towels, toothbrushes and antibacterial lotion.
 Products are donated to Action Hunger or offered by redistribution organisations; Action Hunger then stocks the vending machine.

 Unlike many other homeless charities, Action Hunger’s vending machines offer a 24-hour, 365-day service.
 The cost of maintaining and restocking the vending machine is relatively low, meaning the scheme could easily be transferred to other locations around the UK for a short-term poverty solution.